FudanVI/benchmarking-chinese-text-recognition/README.md

 * **TransOCR [15]** is one of the representative Transformer-based methods.
 It is originally designed to provide text priors for the super-resolution task.
 It employs ResNet-34 as the encoder and self-attention modules as the decoder.
 Distinct from the RNN-based decoders, the self-attention modules are more efficient to capture semantic features of the given text images.

 Here are the results of the baselines on four datasets.
 ACC / NED follow the percentage format and decimal format, respectively.
+Please click the hyperlinks to see the detailed experimental results, following the format of (*index* *[pred]* *[gt]*).
 <table><tbody>
     <tr>
         <th rowspan="2">&nbsp;&nbsp;Baseline&nbsp;&nbsp;</th>